-Neoclassica is currently funded and developed as a research project within the framework of the Passau Centre for the eHumanities (PACE).
+Neoclassica was originally funded and developed as a research project within the framework of the Passau Centre for the eHumanities (PACE).
 We aspire to build a strong community around the Neoclassica platform.
 In this light we appreciate your feedback and will be glad to get you involved in the project.

 Prof. Dr. Siegfried Handschuh

 Siegfried Handschuh is Full Professor of Data Science at the University of St. Gallen, Switzerland.
 Previously, he was Professor of Computer Science in Passau from 2014, specialising in Natural Language Processing.
 Prior to that, he was Professor at the National University of Ireland, Galway (NUIG) and Director of the Knowledge Discovery Unit, at the Insight SFI Research Centre for Data Analytics.
 He was also co-applicant and co-director of the Passau Centre for eHumanities (PACE).

 Simon Donig holds a doctorate in history from the University Passau and has read history and political science at the Universities of Hamburg and Konstanz.
 He is currently a post-doctoral researcher at the Chair of Digital Humanities at the University of Passau.
 He instigated the Neoclassica research project as a part of the Passau Centre for eHumanities (PACE).
 His research interests in the DH involve semantic data modeling in Digital History and data-centred methods for hermeneutical disciplines.